Melinda French Gates

 Melinda is the author of the bestselling book The Moment of Lift, in which she introduces readers to the inspiring women she has met during her work and travels around the world and shares her own journey to becoming an advocate for women and girls.

 The second of four children, Melinda grew up in Dallas, Texas.
 She earned a bachelor’s degree in computer science and economics and an MBA, both from Duke University.
 She spent the first decade of her career developing multimedia products at Microsoft before leaving the company to focus on her family and philanthropic work.
-She and Bill have three children: Jenn, Rory, and Phoebe.

 More about the foundation

 Learn about the origins of the foundation and the values that drive our work.

 Learn about where we work around the globe and the programs we've created to address urgent issues in global health, global development, and education.

 Read the latest stories, research, and news from across the foundation and subscribe to our weekly newsletter, The Optimist.